-6B-1.1.
+- 6B-1.1.
 Withdrawal of bills and resolutions.
-The provisions of 6B-1 and 6D-1 notwithstanding, prior to the first committee hearing in the house of origin, the prime sponsor of any bill or resolution may withdraw any bill or resolution in the house of origin with the approval of the president pro tempore for a Senate bill or Senate resolution and the speaker for a House bill or House resolution.
-The presiding officer of the floor session shall then declare the bill or resolution formally withdrawn and order that an entry be made in the bill status system stating the bill or resolution has been withdrawn.
+The provisions of 6B-1 and 6D-1 notwithstanding, prior to the first committee hearing in the house of origin, the prime sponsor of any bill or resolution may withdraw any bill or resolution in the house of origin.
+The presiding officer of the floor session shall then declare the bill or resolution formally withdrawn and order that an entry be made in the bill status system stating the bill or resolution has been withdrawn. - 6B-2.

-6B-2.
 Numbering of bills and resolutions.
 Bills shall be numbered consecutively as introduced, beginning with No. 1 for Senate bills and with No. 1001 for House bills.
 Joint resolutions shall be numbered consecutively as introduced, beginning with No. 501 for Senate joint resolutions and with No. 5001 for House joint resolutions.
-Concurrent resolutions shall be numbered consecutively as introduced, beginning with No. 601 for Senate concurrent resolutions and with No. 6001 for House resolutions.
-Resolutions shall concurrent he numbered consecutively as introduced, beginning with No. 701 for Senate resolutions and with No. 7001 for House resolutions.
+Concurrent resolutions shall be numbered consecutively as introduced, beginning with No. 601 for Senate concurrent resolutions and with No. 6001 for House concurrent resolutions.
+Resolutions shall be numbered consecutively as introduced, beginning with No. 701 for Senate resolutions and with No. 701 for Senate resolutions and with No. 7001 for House resolutions. - 6B-3.

-6B-3.
 Limit on number of bills that may be introduced.
 A legislator may introduce as prime sponsor only three individual bills or joint resolutions during the last three days for bill and resolution introduction prescribed by Joint Rule Chapter 17.
 A legislator may introduce as prime sponsor only four combined House, Senate, or concurrent resolutions, only one of which may be introduced during the last three days for bill and resolution introduction prescribed by Joint Rule Chapter 17.